mapikit/meta-system-docs/docs/api-docs/architecture/software-design.md

 sidebar_position: 1
 ---

-# Meta-System's Design
+# Base Concepts

 Meta-System was built from the ground up to be as extensible and modular as possible.
-If you strip all the extras and helpers built in, this software can be understood as a function-based flow executor - a no-code engine.
+If we remove all the built-in extra functionality, Meta-System can be understood as a no-code engine with interfaces for modifying it.

 ## Theory

-In order to build a structure capable of representing any software, we needed to come up with a theory.
-We believe that any system in the world is composed of three things:
-- Data
-- Rules
-- Protocols
+As an engine to be capable of powering (almost) any software, Meta-System is required to have a structure capable of representing any software, just as the torque from an engine's axle can have its energy converted, stored, moved and used in hundreds of ways.

 The **Data** is contextualized information, such as in a car (context), how many seats there are (information).
 The **Rules** are logic constraints that apply while acting upon information.
 For instance, it is not possible to put more seats in a car than what its interior space allows.
 Lastly, the **Protocols** are the bridge that allows communication with outside the boundaries of the system, be it the internet, a Bluetooth device, a step motor, or even the UI of a fancy app.